yktoo/yktoo.com/content/blog/posts/0111/index.en.md

 Yes, so it's good, like what you're doing now, you're recording this…

-**It's exactly what occured to me now!
+**It's exactly what occurred to me now!
 We're basically doing the same thing: I write down my impressions to my blog, to keep it fresh, to just memorize it.**

 It's great, and you keep it forever, right?